 Oklahoma senator found with teen in motel could face charges

-Associated Press In this Feb.
+In this Feb.
 22, 2017 file photo, Oklahoma state Sen. Ralph Shortey, R-Oklahoma City, speaks during a Senate committee meeting in Oklahoma City.
+The Oklahoma Senate has voted to punish Shortey, who police say was found with a teenage boy in a motel room.

 Comments